tylerolson3/invoice-app-fullstack/README.md

 - Material UI
 - PostgreSQL
 - NodeJS
-- deployed backend with Heroku
+- backend deployed on Heroku

 ## Skills Used: